 The most famous centaur of them all was undoubtedly Chiron.
 As he was born from a union between Cronus and a nymph, Chiron was unlike the centaurs who originated from Centaurus.
 In Greek mythology, Chiron became a teacher and healer, unswayed by the temptations that other centaurs would give into.
 He was unnaturally iron-willed.

-Thus, along with Pholus (also conveniently no descended from Centaurus), Chiron was thought to be a rarity: a “civilized centaur.”
+Thus, along with Pholus (also conveniently not descended from Centaurus), Chiron was thought to be a rarity: a “civilized centaur.”
 It was also said that Chiron was completely immortal since he was an offspring of Cronus.
-So, the title of this section may be a bit jarring.
-The death of Chiron was said to have ocurred in a number of ways.
+The death of Chiron was said to have occurred in a number of ways.

 The most common myth states that Chiron was accidentally caught in the crossfire when Herc killed all those centaurs back during his fourth labor.
 Although the Hydra’s blood was not enough to kill Chiron, it did cause him immense suffering and he willingly died.
 On the contrary, some say Chiron’s life was used to barter with Zeus for the freedom of Prometheus.
 While Apollo or Artemis likely made such a request, it is suspected that Hercules did as well.